709351575/Data-Structure-Map/README.md

 2. Copy the code from any test file, paste it to `main.cpp` and then run it.

 Note: Please make sure that the compiler follows the C++11 language standard.

-## The Map Class
-I mainly implement the following functions for the `map` class:

-    yaw: rotating angles around the x-axis

-    pitch: rotating angles around the y-axis

-    source2detector: the distance from the object to the detector

-    source2isocenter: the distance from the object to the light source

-    proj_width: the width (in pixels) for the detector

-    proj_height: the height (in pixels) of the projection plane.

-    pixel_size: the side length of a pixel on the projection plane

-    offset: the offset location for both detector and light source